0xluiz/zammad_api_openticket/README.md

-Here is a basic `README.md` template for your GitHub project:

----

 # Zammad Ticket Automation Script

 This repository contains a Python script that automates the creation of Zammad tickets based on files found in a specific directory.
 The script extracts client information from filenames, unzips the files, creates a ticket in Zammad, and attaches the unzipped files.
 An internal note is also added to each ticket, logging that it was created programmatically.